Rolling hills, cypress trees lined pathways, wine, wine and more wine – these are some of the things that come to mind when you think about Tuscany!

 Most tourists we encountered during our stay were visiting for 5-7 days.
 While a longer stay is ideal, for those who wish to spend shorter time, a 3-4 day stay is perfect to explore the winding roads and hilltop towns of Tuscany.

 What to do

-Wine tasting in this region is obligatory – after all, this is the primary reason why you have chosen to visit this region.
+Wine tasting in Tuscany is obligatory – after all, this is the primary reason why you have chosen to visit this region.
 However, the difficult part will be deciding where and which one!
-If you have spent even 10 minutes researching on the web, you will notice that there are countless options.
+If you have spent even 10 minutes “researching” on the web, you will notice that there are countless options.
 In addition, you will find wine shops in each town that also offer wine tasting.

 After endless research, we decided to do wine tasting in the beautiful Chianti region nestled between Florence and Siena and world famous for its red wine.
 Driving along this region you get to see vineyard-covered hills with olive groves, each offering a panoramic view of the wine region.